lcappuccio/simplexdb/README.md

 - **findbyname**: obtain a full list of the stored data in JSON format with name matching the searched string
 - **delete**: deletes the specified id entry from the database
 - **export**: will write to disk all data currently stored in the database

-- **view**: HTML view with a table and all objects in the database using Thymeleaf, use a browser
+## Frontend
+The UI is deployed in http://host:port/simplexdb/view

 ## Performance
 - Testbed: ASUS K52F, Intel Core i3@2.13GHz, 8Gb RAM, Intel SSD X-25M 80Gb
+- Uploaded with the JMeter plan running on the same machine
 - **MapDB**: Throughput: 50 files/sec, 13Kb/sec
 - **Berkeley DB**: Throughput: 125 files/sec, 33Kb/sec

 # ToDo
 - Authentication
-- Frontend